PandaFoss/CatLover/README.md

 CatLover is a set of sixteen colors divided into four palettes, each with different shades and objectives.

+### Peaceful night

+> __Peaceful night__ is the set of the darkest colors that make up _CatLover_.
+It is used as a background for dark themes and is usually used for text in light themes.

 Name    | Hex       | RGB           | HSL           | ![Color Picker](assets/eyedropper.png)
 ---     | ---       | ---           | ---           | ---
 `cat0`  | `3b2f42`  | `59 47 66`    | `278° 17% 22%`| ![cat0](assets/cat0.png)